Top 7 HIPAA-Compliant Practice Management Software for Independent Practices (2026)

 PM selection should optimize on three dimensions beyond HIPAA-eligibility:

 - Integration ecosystem.
-The PM's marketplace determines what your practice can plug into without custom development.
-Verify BAAs available for required integrations.
+The PM's marketplace governs what the practice can plug into without custom engineering, and BAAs should be verified to exist for the integrations the practice actually requires.

 Where Patient Protect fits